Mehmed6/Human-Resources-Flow/README.md

 * `Handles Custom Exceptions (ApiException):` This class handles ApiException by extracting error details from the exception and returning a structured response with error codes, messages, and the request path.
 * `Handles Validation Errors (MethodArgumentNotValidException):` If the request fails validation (e.g., required fields are missing or data formats are incorrect), it catches the validation exception and returns a detailed error message with all validation errors.
 * `Global Exception Handler:`Catches any unexpected exceptions that are not explicitly handled.
 It provides a generic error response with the exception's class name and message.

+### Docker & Docker Compose:
+* The project includes a `docker-compose.yml` file that allows you to run the project in a Docker container.
+* To run the project with Docker and Docker Compose, you can easily start the application by using the Docker Compose file.
+After cloning the project, run the `docker-compose up --build` command to start the application along with all dependencies.